-Project Metrics (5 points)

-- Does the applicant describe how they and any project partners or subawardees will collect specific, measurable metrics on removal, disposal, prevention, monitoring, species/habitat impacts, volunteer participation, economic benefits, benefits to Tribal and/or underserved communities and other performance measures as described above in Section IV.
-B?
+- Does the proposal provide an adequate and appropriate monitoring and maintenance plan which describes how the chosen technology/technologies will be monitored and maintained both throughout the award (if made), but also in the long-term with the absence of federal funding following any award?
+(7 points) - Does the applicant describe how they and any project partners will collect specific, measurable metrics on removal, waste characterization, disposal, prevention, and other performance measures as described above in Section IV.B ("Content and Form of Application")?
 Do they provide realistic estimates of these metrics?
-(3 points) - Does the proposal include a Data Management Plan?
-If so, does it adequately describe what data will be collected during the project and how it will be made accessible and independently understandable to general users in a timely manner, in compliance with Data Management requirements described in Section VI.B.9?
-(2 points) - 3.
-Overall Qualifications of Applicants (10 points)
+(2 points) - Does the proposal include a Data Management Plan?
+If so, does it adequately describe what data will be collected during the project and how it will be made accessible and independently understandable to general users in a timely manner, in compliance with Data Management requirements described in Section VI.B. ("Content and Form of Application")?
+(1 points)

+3. Overall Qualifications of Applicants (10 points)

-This criterion ascertains whether the applicant possesses the necessary experience, training, facilities, and administrative resources to meet proposal objectives.
+This criterion ascertains whether the applicant possesses the necessary experience, training, facilities, and administrative resources to meet project objectives.
 Applications will be evaluated based on the following: